What Are Gyn Checkups?

 If you haven't had the HPV vaccine yet, you should discuss it with your doctor or nurse, because it is recommended for all girls between the ages of 11 and 26.
 She may also recommend other immunizations to protect you against STDs, such as a hepatitis B vaccine.

-like to meet with you first, then examine you.
+Some doctors and nurse practitioners like to meet with you first, then examine you.
 Others do an exam first.

 A parent can stay with you in the examining room if you want.
 But if you'd rather not have a parent with you at any point in your checkup, let the doctor or nurse know.
 Most doctors will spend some alone time with you during your visit, though they may include your parent in a separate discussion.

 Doctors understand the importance of keeping things private and confidential.
 Ask your doctor or nurse what he or she plans to tell your parent ;about your exam and let them know if there's anything you don't feel comfortable sharing.
 Different states have different rules when it comes to patient confidentiality.
 If you're worried about privacy, ask about the office policy when you call to make an appointment.